HershelT/ConnectFour/README.md

 ## GAME LOOP
-Reisze terminal to smaller size using `ctrl -` or `cmd -` and `ctrl +` or `cmd +` Use `a` key or `Left Arrow` to move piece left
+Reisze terminal to smaller size using `ctrl -` or `cmd -` and `ctrl +` or `cmd +`

-Use `d` key or `Right Arrow` to move piece left use `s` key or `Down Arrow` to drop piece
+Use `a` key or `Left Arrow` to move piece left

+Use `d` key or `Right Arrow` to move piece left

+use `s` key or `Down Arrow` to drop piece

 Press `c` key to Reset Screen if blury or resizing terminal

-On Start, press enter to load game
+On Start, press enter to load game and wait to load